OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '*   Write to us at AT&T Privacy Policy, Chief Privacy Office, 208 S. Akard, Room 1033, Dallas, TX 75202.

-' + '*   For questions not related to privacy click on the "Contact Us" link at the upper right hand corner of this page.
+' + '*   For questions not related to privacy click on the "Contact Us" link at the bottom of any att.com page.
 You also can access your online account from the upper right hand corner of our home page at att.com for additional service options.

 ' + '*   If you do not receive acknowledgment of your privacy inquiry or your inquiry is not addressed to your satisfaction, you may contact TRUSTe through the TRUSTe Watchdog Dispute Resolution Process.
 TRUSTe will serve as a liaison to resolve your concerns.